adnanhaq30/blog/_posts/2022-07-04-hacking-larksuite.md

 Lark file systems let users to share files and documents and collaborate on them.
 The collaborators on  on a file can post comments on the file as well.
 But the *unauthorized users* or the users with whom the *file is shared* via an external link can *only view the file and not post or view comments on it*.
 This is becasue tehy are external users on the *file/document* and not collaborators.

 Analyzing the *comment request* of a file, we found a **GET request**  returned us all comments in the response.
 The request was as following:
 `/space/api/message/get_message.v3/`.
-We tried to sedn this request from an *unauthorized role* and we got **403**.
+We tried to send this request from an *unauthorized role* and we got **403**.

  In an instance we changed the *v3 to v2* and we got all of the comments of the *file in a response*.
-This is how *another version of api* leaked the commenst to the attacker.
+This is how *another version of api* leaked the comments to the attacker.